canonical/prometheus-k8s-operator/README.md

   of the hosting Kubernetes cluster.
 - In addition, this Prometheus charm allows relations with any charm that supports the `prometheus_scrape` relation.
+- This Prometheus charm does not as yet support federation.
+This implies scaling the number of Prometheus units results in each unit scrape the same targets.

+## Use Cases Supported

+- Configure scrape targets through Juju relations.
+- Configure alerting rules through relations with scrape target charms.
+- Enable alert forwarding through a relation with Alertmanager.
+- Support metrics visualisation through Grafana.

 ## OCI Images